 - Provide a key to what your acronyms stand for.
 ABCD=????

 - Early each January, update the properties of your file templates (e.g. presentation, spreadsheet, and word processing apps) so that the current year and your authorship is reflected.
 This will reduce misinterpretation of your work and record the source information.

-- Rather than emailing large attachments to a group, email a link to, or share a file or files in a shared drive.
+- Rather than emailing large attachments to a group, email a link to it, or share a file or files in a shared drive.